Coupling Machine Learning to Fortran using the FTorch Library

 In this tutorial, we will be using GitHub Codespaces to run the exercises.
 If you are not familiar with Codespaces, please refer to the Codespaces documentation for more information.

 1. Navigate to the FTorch-workshop repo page repository and click on the green “Code” button.
+NOTE: Make sure you open a Codespace for FTorch-workshop, not FTorch.

 2. Select “Codespaces” and then “Create codespace on main”.